Frequently Asked Questions

 No, you can include your supervision sessions as a block entry over a financial year period, or a shorter period of time.
 For example: if you received supervision on a fortnightly basis - you could create the activity "Receiving Supervision", list the date as the end of the financial year, calculate how many hours of supervision you received and in comments write supervision received on a fortnightly basis with Supervisor name.
 If supervision was on an adhoc basis, you could include the specific dates supervision occurred in the comments.

 Activities are saved in the goal allocated to you for a particular time period.
 The goals you are allocated are financial year based.
-So if you attended an activity on the 20/9/2013 this activity would be visible under Past Goals, for the 2013/2014 period.
-If you have checked your Current and Past Goals and you are still unable to locate it, the activity may have not saved properly, this is usually because all mandatory fields have not been entered at the time the activity was saved or the window was closed.
-Please check when you are entering activities that you complete all fields with an *.
+So if you attended an activity on the 20/9/2020 this activity would be visible under Past Goals, for the 2020/2021 period.
+If you have checked your Current and Past Goals and you are still unable to locate it, it may be due to the way the date was entered.
+Try selecting the date from the calendar rather than typing it in.
+If you prefer to type, the date needs to be in 00/00/0000 format, if you type 22 instead of 2022 it will save the date as 0022 and therefore not be visible under a goal.

 I am an Accredited Mental Health Social Worker (AMHSW) - what activities can meet the Mental Health and or Focused Psychological Strategies requirements?